Land Rover LR2 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a Land Rover LR2 are $1,120 annually with full coverage.
-Comprehensive costs on average $212 each year, collision costs $272, and liability is $478.
-Liability-only coverage costs around $526 a year, with high-risk coverage costing around $2,404.
-Teenage drivers cost the most to insure at $4,390 a year or more.
+Average insurance rates for a Land Rover LR2 are $1,120 a year including full coverage.
+Comprehensive insurance costs an estimated $212, collision costs $272, and liability insurance is $478.
+A policy with just liability insurance costs around $526 a year, with coverage for high-risk drivers costing $2,404 or more.
+Teens receive the highest rates at $4,390 a year or more.

 Average premium for full coverage: $1,120

-Prices are based on $500 policy deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
-Prices are averaged for all U.S. states and LR2 models.
+Full coverage includes $500 policy deductibles, liability limits of 30/60, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all 50 U.S. states and for all LR2 models.

 Use the form below to get customized rates for your location.